soepic1/database-war-stories/README.md

 ## Case Studies

-- [Eliminating a 150M-Row Database Backlog Using Pure Metadata Operations](case-studies/scripts/partition-switch-proc.sql) — how a silent, compounding archival failure grew to 159M unarchived rows on a production payment-switch database, and how I engineered a novel technique to clear the entire backlog in minutes instead of hours, with zero downtime.
+- [Eliminating a 150M-Row Database Backlog Using Pure Metadata Operations](case-studies/01-partition-switch-migration.md) — how a silent, compounding archival failure grew to 159M unarchived rows on a production payment-switch database, and how I engineered a novel technique to clear the entire backlog in minutes instead of hours, with zero downtime.
 - More coming soon.

 ## Reusable Scripts

 Practical, battle-tested scripts referenced in the case studies above, generalized for reuse.

+- [scripts/partition-switch-proc.sql](scripts/partition-switch-proc.sql) — the actual partition-switch archiving procedure referenced in the case study above

 ## About Me

 Lead Database Engineer with 5+ years architecting and operating large-scale database platforms across AWS, GCP, and Oracle Cloud for high-volume fintech systems.
 [LinkedIn](https://linkedin.com/in/oluwaseun-oladele-a25196183)